Israel-Anaba/DAP-Trainee-Story_Israel-Anaba/README.md

 # DAP-Trainee-Story
 # 📈🧪 Data Analytics Program 🧠📊 : Story of Israel Anaba Ayamga
-Here is the place to tell the story of your experience of the Data Analytics Program.
+Here is the place I tell the story of my experience at The Azubi Africa Data Analytics Program.

-**Instruction**: Fork the repo, name it `DAP-Trainee-Story_<your-username>`, fill and embellish this Readme file. *Remove this instruction when you are done.*

 ## Let me introduce Myself
 `Prior to venturing into the data field, my professional background was deeply entrenched in Finance and administration in Finance and administration.
 Possessing a solid foundation in finance & management, I cultivated a strong problem-solving mindset.
 My pursuit for excellence sparked the passionate interest in transitioning into the dynamic field of data analytics`